immfly/flights-map/README.md

     latitude: 43.8163, // Destination city latitude
     longitude: -79.4287 // Destination city longitude
   },
   state: 0, // * Optional.
-Flight state: 0 means pending to start, 1 means in progress, and 2 means completed
+Flight state: 0 means pending to start, 1 means in progress, and 2 means completed.
+If there is no state, the position of the plane on the flight will be on the middle
   color: '#F60' // * Optional.
 Color to be painted on the map, including plane, cities and line flight }
 ```